The Museum of Fine Arts, Houston, Revisits Revolutionary Italian Design through the Landmark Collection of Dennis Freedman

 HOUSTON—September 18, 2019—In February 2020, the Museum of Fine Arts, Houston, will examine Italy’s postwar explosion of disruptive design in the exhibition Radical: Italian Design 1965–1985, The Dennis Freedman Collection.
 Nearly 50 years after MoMA’s defining 1972 survey, Italy: The New Domestic Landscape, this is the first major U.S. museum exhibition to assess this now-iconic movement from a historical perspective.
 The exhibition presents nearly 70 pieces of furniture, lighting design, architectural models, paintings, and objects; of these, about half are gifts of Dennis Freedman and half are acquisitions from his collection; in addition, Freedman has lent more than a dozen objects to the exhibition.
 Together, the gifts and acquisitions establish a foundational collection for the Museum.
 Rare prototypes, one-of-a-kind, and limited edition works by architects, designers, and collectives such as Archizoom Associati, Lapo Binazzi, Ugo La Pietra, Alessandro Mendini, Gianni Pettena, Ettore Sottsass, Studio Alchimia, Superstudio and others will be on view.
 In the words of critic Germano Celant—a contributor to the exhibition catalogue—these designers aimed to “disrupt the significance of thing’s use” and create “practically perverse and senseless” objects in pursuit of a new language and new role for modern design.

 Radical: Italian Design will be on view in the Museum’s Cullinan Hall February 14 through April 26, 2020.
 After the exhibition’s debut in Houston, the exhibition will travel to the Yale Architecture Gallery at the Yale School of Architecture in fall 2021.
+UPDATE: The MFAH presentation has been extended through September 7, 2020.

 “Radical Design was a movement instigated by university students, who sparked critical dialogues about art, design, and society.
 This is an extraordinary opportunity for our institution to share this unrivaled collection with this next generation of architects and designers.
 We are grateful to Dennis Freedman for making this possible, through his gifts to the MFAH and the acquisition of key objects from his collection,” said Gary Tinterow, director of the Museum of Fine Arts, Houston.